 Ex-NBA star Dikembe Mutombo moved to tears in Jerusalem

-JERUSALEM (AP) — NBA Hall of Famer Dikembe Mutombo, a fearsome 7-foot-2 center in his playing days, said Tuesday he was moved to tears at the sight of Jerusalem's ancient walls.
+JERUSALEM (AP) — Basketball Hall of Famer Dikembe Mutombo, a fearsome 7-foot-2 center in his playing days, said Tuesday he was moved to tears at the sight of Jerusalem's ancient walls.

 Mutombo, who hails from a devout Christian community in Congo, described his first visit to the holy city as an emotional experience.
 He said he thought about his parents, who died before they could see the place they had spent their lives reading about in the Bible.